Settle your debt.Protect what you have left.

 Yes.
 Even secured lenders prefer settlement over lengthy SARFAESI or DRT proceedings.
 The negotiation typically involves a lump-sum payment from the borrower in exchange for the lender withdrawing the security enforcement and issuing a No-Dues Certificate.

 Many banks and NBFCs have internal OTS schemes that allow defaulting borrowers to settle at a discount — typically waiving all penalty interest and part of the principal if a lump sum is paid within a defined period.
-Our lawyers are experienced in structuring OTS proposals.
+In your consultation, the lawyer explains how to structure a strong OTS proposal for your specific creditor.

 No — a properly drafted settlement agreement extinguishes all claims arising from the original debt.
-We ensure the settlement deed includes a comprehensive release clause covering principal, interest, penalties, and all related legal proceedings.
+In your session we explain exactly what the settlement deed must contain — a comprehensive release clause covering principal, interest, penalties, and all related proceedings — so you know what to insist on before you sign.